-Since 2012, we have invested more than $25 million in helping to build an entrepreneurial ecosystem in Miami focused on connecting innovators, attracting investment and growing the city’s talent base.
+Since 2012, Knight has invested more than $30 million in nurturing an entrepreneurial ecosystem by by connecting innovators, attracting investments and growing the city’s talent base.

-We have invested in efforts to connect and build ideas, such as The LAB Miami; major events, such as eMerge Americas and Black Tech Week; mentorship and funding networks, such as Endeavor Miami, Miami Angels, and 500 Startups Miami; and education programs that help to close the opportunity gap, such as LaunchCode, Girls Who Code, CodeFever and the Network for Teaching Entrepreneurship.
+We have invested in efforts to connect and build ideas, such as The LAB Miami and Venture Café Miami; major events, such as eMerge Americas and Black Tech Week; mentorship and funding networks, such as Endeavor Miami, Miami Angels, and 500 Startups Miami; and education programs that help to close the opportunity gap, such as LaunchCode, Girls Who Code, CodeFever and Code/Art.

 Our goal is to accelerate the development of a startup culture, open to the entire community, that helps make Miami a place where ideas are built and ventures are scaled.

 In all of the communities where Knight works, we try to accelerate organic, community-led trends.
 In Miami, we aim to be catalytic funders, collaborating with private, public and philanthropic partners to support high-impact entrepreneurship.

 Knight also invests in the city’s creative sector, as a way to build community, through its arts program.
 Learn more about Knight’s Arts program.

 Barron Channer, BACH Real Estate; Melissa Krinzman, Krillion Ventures; Nabil Malouli, DHL; Charmel Maynard, University of Miami; Javier Alberto Soto, The Miami Foundation; Debra Wechsler, Norman & Irma Braman Family Foundation.